TalalAlOtaibi1/Talal-Engineering-Portfolio/engineering_projects/Senior Design Project 1/README.md

-A rough overview of the first senior design project I worked on with others.
+A rough overview of the first senior design project (Design Methodology Class) I worked on with others.